UjjwalGupta887/Titanic/README.md

 Shader attributes:
 - tile mode: how the shader color spans should be repeated on the x and y axis.
-- local matrix: can be used to apply transformations on the shader
+- local matrix: can be used to apply transformations on the shader.

 #### Why are you bugging me with these notions?